kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 ### Client Certs on Gateways

-A key requirement of mTLS is that the Gateway can provide a client cert to the backend.
+A key requirement of mutual TLS is that the Gateway can provide a client cert to the backend.
 This adds that configuration to both Gateway and Service (via BackendTLSPolicy).

+#### Gateway-level (Core support)
+Specifying credentials at the gateway level is the default operation mode, where all backends will be presented with a single gateway certificate.

+#### Service-level (Implementation-specific support)
-Specifying credentials at the service level allows to provide different credentials to connect to specific backend.
-This allows to address a use case, when destination service owner requires their clients to use a dedicated client certificate.
+Specifying credentials at the service level allows to provide different credentials to connect to specific backends or completely disable client certificates.
+This allows to support a wide variety of corner cases, mostly around application-compatibility, e.g.:
+- given OOTB software requires clients to use self-signed, certificates issued by a different issuer, or certificates with a very specific SAN.
+- given OOTB software uses optional certificates for end-user authentication, if the certificate is missing, it falls back to a different application-level authentication method - in such case not providing any certificate is the only way to operate

 **1. Add a new `BackendTLS` field at the top level of Gateways**